Why We're Here

 We place a high priority on learning to live in relationship with one another by gathering together in small groups.
 This is the model and method Jesus gave us as he himself primarily spent time with a small group of his disciples.

-Life Groups normally meet weekly in homes and are a great place to engage in relationships that help us become more like Jesus.
+Life Groups normally meet weekly and are a great place to engage in relationships that help us become more like Jesus.
 They provide excellent opportunities to be encouraged and stretched.
 As we meet together, we grow as disciples who learn to disciple others.

 Life Groups are safe and caring.
 These guidelines help us achieve this.
 They help with the flow and pace of the discussions, help us value one another, and help us be more comfortable sharing deep and meaningful things.